Common Slip and Fall Accidents

-If you have been the victim of a slip and fall and believe someone else should be held liable for the costs of your injuries, the Atlanta slip-and-fall accident lawyers at Millar & Mixon, LLC can help.
+If you have been the victim of a slip and fall and believe someone else should be held liable for the costs of your injuries, the Atlanta slip-and-fall accident lawyers at The Millar Law Firm can help.
 Our attorneys have been representing victims of falls throughout Georgia since 1995.
-We have obtained millions of dollars in compensation for our clients.
-Give us a call today at 404-620-4301 or use our online form to schedule a free consultation and learn how we can help you.
+Our firm has helped our Atlanta friends receive millions of dollars in fair settlement and verdict payments.
+Give us a call today at 770-400-0000 or use our online form to schedule a free consultation and learn how we can help you.

 Different Types of Atlanta Slip and Fall Accidents

 Fall accidents can be divided into four different types of fall situations:

 - Slips and falls – This basic type of slip-and-fall accident occurs when your foot doesn’t fall correctly on the ground to support your center of gravity and your feet slip out from beneath you.

 - Trips and falls – These accidents occur when you are walking and encounter debris or an obstacle in your path, causing you to trip over it.